amor71/LiuAlgoTrader/docs/source/Backtesting.rst

 Prerequisites
 *************
-1. Installed and configured Liu Algo Tradring Framework.
+1. Installed and configured Liu Algo Trading Framework.
-2. An exiting *tradeplan.toml* at the folder where the trader application is executed.
+2. An existing *tradeplan.toml* at the folder where the trader application is executed.
 For more details on how to setup the trade plan configuration file, see  `How to Configure` section,
 3. [Optional] The batch-id (UUID) of a trade session to replay.

 Command-line tool